Monica Forsberg

 Monica Yvonne Forsberg (born 14 September 1950) is a Swedish singer, songwriter and actress.
 She was a member in the group Ritz, which competed in Melodifestivalen in 1983 (which finished number 4 with the song "Marionett") and 1985 (with the song "Nu har det hänt igen", which finished unplaced).

+Life and career

 Forsberg was born in Karlskoga.
 Following her Melodifestivalen appearance, from the late 1980s until the early 2000s, she dubbed Disney movies and cartoons, including DuckTales.

 Awards

 As a lyrics writer, she won Melodifestivalen twice, with these songs: